How To Use Mass Gainers Properly For Optimal Muscle Growth

 2. Limit Overlapping Ingredients With Other Supplements

-You’ll still need your whey protein shakes and possibly creatine as well to help with your muscle performance and recovery.
-But sometimes these supplements have significantly overlapping ingredients.
+You'll still need whey protein shakes and possibly creatine for muscle performance and recovery.
+However, supplements sometimes have significantly overlapping ingredients.
+Compare product labels to avoid very large doses of particular ingredients that could have unpleasant health results.

 "Whey protein and carbohydrates do not have any side effects, though together combined with creatine they could potentially cause gastrointestinal issues."